Best Putters For High Handicappers 2026: Tested And Reviewed

 • The putter head is particularly large and heavy, making it feel clunky to some players

 When it comes to high handicap players, all of the main struggles with putting tend to stem from poor contact.
-With the Odyssey 11 Triple Track, not only will you have an easier time lining up to your putts, you will also see amazing consistency even on off center strikes!
+With the Odyssey 11 Two Ball, not only will you have an easier time lining up to your putts, you will also see amazing consistency even on off center hits!

 Some people may not love the aesthetic of this putter, but several features related to overall performance make it a great choice for high handicappers.